Dan-Patterson/geonumeracy/docs/crossings.md

 x, y  # (1.333..., 8.333...)
 ```

 It may look convoluted, but that is all it is doing... checking to see where the points reside with respect to their segments.

 Here are the bits put altogether.

 **NOW** of course it is pretty useless!

-Determining whether two segments intersect one pair at a time.
+Determining whether two segments intersect one pair at a time would be slow.

 Numpy offers the capability to vectorize the calculations for multiple comparisons, whether it is one-to-many or many-to-many.

 The code is included in the ``scripts`` folder.

+The generic steps are outlined in ``intersects``.

 ```python